When You Walk in the Room: Personnel

+Status Quo version

+The song was covered by the British rock band Status Quo for their 1996 studio album of cover versions and twenty-second studio album overall, Don't Stop, released as the album's lead single in October 1995.
+The song was a minor hit, reaching Number 34 in their native UK the following month.
+This version also appears on the band's 1997 two-disc greatest hits compilation album Whatever You Want – The Very Best of Status Quo.

+Charts

 Agnetha Fältskog version

-Former ABBA singer Agnetha Fältskog released her version of "When You Walk in the Room" as the second single from her 2004 album, My Colouring Book.
+Swedish singer Agnetha Fältskog, formerly of ABBA, released her version of "When You Walk in the Room" as the second single from her 2004 album, My Colouring Book.
 The track peaked at number 11 in Sweden and number 34 in the UK, where it remained in the chart for only two weeks.
 It was remixed by Almighty and SoundFactory.